Do you use Presence and Verbal Communication as a Healing Modality?

 After graduation, he was employed at Boulder Community Hospital Mapleton Center where he was instrumental in bringing the principles of Somatic Experiencing into the chronic-pain program.
 His collaboration with Dr. Robert Scaer, the medical director at the time, became the practice foundation for two of Dr. Scaer’s most popular books, “The Body Bears the Burden” and “The Trauma Spectrum.”
 Marcus lectured with Dr. Scaer from 2007 until Bob’s retirement in 2015.

-For the past 11 years, Marcus has been working at the University of Colorado Hospital (UCHealth) bringing trauma informed care into an outpatient-rehabilitation setting.
+Marcus is now the director of the Vermont Sports Medicine Center in Rutland, Vermont.
+He moved to Vermont in 2022 after working for twelve years at the University of Colorado Hospital (UCHealth) bringing trauma informed care into an outpatient-rehabilitation setting.
 While at UCH, he has worked at the Center for Dependency, Addiction, and Rehabilitation (CeDAR) and the UCHealth Integrative Medicine Center.

 The Art of Creating a Therapeutic Container in Your Clinical Practice

 Awareness Interventions: Pitfalls Along the Path of Using Mindfulness Interventions in Therapy

 The Parasympathetic Nervous System: Much More than Rest and Repose